 - Sprinkles and mini chocolate chips, for decorating

 - In an electric mixer fitted with the paddle attachment, beat the butter and both sugars on medium-high speed for 3 minutes, until light and fluffy.
-On low speed, add the eggs one at a time, scraping down the sides of the bowl after each addition, and then the vanilla.
+On low speed, add the eggs and egg yolk one at a time, and then the vanilla.
 Mix until well combined.

-- In a small bowl, whisk together the flour, cornstarch, baking soda, and kosher salt.
-With the mixer on low, add the dry ingredients to the butter and mix until just incorporated, then add the chocolate chunks and mix until just combined.
+- In a small bowl, whisk together the flour, cornstarch, baking soda, and salt.
+With the mixer on low, gradually add the dry ingredients and mix until just incorporated, scraping the sides of the bowl with a spatula if necessary.
+Add the chocolate chips and mix until just combined.